 Weyers du Toit(b.1973) paints representational oils from life.
-He attempts to draw his paintings to a satisfactory close in as little time necessary in order to capture an abbreviated and potent likeness.
+He attempts to draw his paintings to a satisfactory close with as little faffing necessary in order to capture an abbreviated and potent likeness.
 Occasionally he will consult drawings or photos, but feels that it is in communing with and enjoying the real, seen life, that he can react honestly and purely.

 Du Toit completed his studies in Fine Art at the Cape College in 1994, with drawing and painting under Elizabeth Gunther.

-After several group shows and combined exhibitions he had his first two solo shows at the Missions House Gallery in Onrust in 2009 and 2010.
+After several group shows double shows with Sheena Ridley, Andre Minnie and Niel Jonker he had his first two solo shows at the Missions House Gallery in Onrust in 2009 and 2010.

-He teamed up for a two man exhibition in 2017 at the Liebrecht Gallery, where painting from life was the unifying factor.
+Weyers teamed up with plein air painter Jaco Coetzee for a two man exhibition in 2017 at the Liebrecht Gallery, where painting from life was the unifying factor.
+Curated by Avril Gardiner.

 Opening speech by Andries Gouws (Artist and Art lecturer par excellance) at Weyers du Toit's still life exhibition: 'The Object Being' (Langverwagt Wine Estate 2016)

 ‘It is an honour to be able to say a few words by way of opening Weyers’ exhibition “The Object Being”.

 There are wonderful non-observational painters, such as Magritte and Guston.
 And then there are wonderful artists who work observationally, such as Manet, Lucian Freud, Giacometti (in his drawings) or Avigdor Arikha.

 Weyers is an observational painter.
 So tonight I’ll make some remarks on observational painting, and try to indicate why he is so very good at this – a painter’s painter, I would say.